seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **PISANIO**
 There might have been,
-But that my master rather play’d than fought
+But that my master rather play'd than fought
 And had no help of anger: they were parted
 By gentlemen at hand.

 **QUEEN**
-I am very glad on’t.
+I am very glad on't.

 **IMOGEN**
-Your son’s my father’s friend; he takes his part.
+Your son's my father's friend; he takes his part.
 To draw upon an exile!
 O brave sir!
 I would they were in Afric both together;
 Myself by with a needle, that I might prick